-This Tanzania trip was the experience of a lifetime.
+Our trip to Tanzania was the experience of a lifetime.
 Following the footsteps of Simba the Lion King to explore the stunning landscapes of Tanzania and meet the wild animals had been a dream for a long time.
-I did not expect to tick this one off my bucket list that early… but the opportunity to join friends to climb Kilimanjaro and for a safari in Tanzania is too rare, so I could not miss it when it arose!
+I did not expect to tick this one off my bucket list that early… but the opportunity to join friends to climb Kilimanjaro and for a safari in Tanzania is too rare, so I could not miss it!

-It will be hard to do more exotic than a getaway with African wildlife!
-However, it is not so far away if you live in Europe!
+It will be hard to do more exotic than a getaway with African wildlife.
+Surprisingly, it is not so far away if you live in Europe.
 Indeed, there are direct flights to Nairobi (Kenya) where many tours are available to start a safari.
-I highly recommend it, even for a short trip!
+I highly recommend seizing this opportunity, even for a short trip.

 The five of us all agree that the safari experience was fantastic – and well above our expectations – although it was more popular than we thought.

 To quickly sum up our 6-day safari trip in Tanzania:

 - We visited four different parks (Tarangire, Lake Manyara, Serengeti, Ngorongoro Crater),

 - We learnt about Paleoanthropology at one of the most important sites in the world,

 - We had a disappointing experience at a Maasai Village,